Dragondemolish2/Dragondemolish2/README.md

 Hello There 👋

-Hi im Tjaart a junior programmer who has start an internship at Northroom Technologies.
+Hi im Tjaart a junior programmer who is a intern at Northroom Technologies.

 I have not been coding for very long and im still very new to how all this works but luckily google has a lot of great answers so thank you to all who have helped me.

-I am currently working with typescript,React,Ionic, and React Native.
+I am currently working with typescript,React,and React Native.